Law Office of William B. Wynne

 No. A police officer may make an arrest without a warrant under many circumstances.
 If the arresting officer has a reasonable belief that a felony has been or is being committed and that you are the offender, he/she may make a warrantless arrest.
 Alternatively, an officer may make a warrantless arrest when a misdemeanor is committed in the presence of the officer.
 Further, Florida law gives police the power to make arrests for certain misdemeanors that were not committed within the presence of an officer.

-An arraignment is a court proceeding in which the court addresses the defendant, apprises him/her as to the nature of the charges against him/her, and gives him/her the opportunity to enter a plea to those charges.
-At arraignment, the defendant will either plead not guilty, no contest, or guilty.
+An arraignment is a court proceeding in which the court addresses the defendant, apprises them as to the nature of the charges, and gives them the opportunity to enter a plea to those charges.
+At arraignment, the defendant will either plead “not guilty,” “no-contest,” or “guilty.”
 If you have an attorney at this stage, he/she may file a written plea with the court and waive your appearance.
 If this is done, it won’t be necessary for you to attend the arraignment.

 A plea of no contest is treated as a guilty plea for purposes of imposing your sentence.
-However, a guilty plea is different from a no contest plea.
-At its core, a plea of no contest is ideal for defendant’s who deny the charges against them, but would rather accept a plea bargain than risk going to trial.
-A plea of no contest is also useful, because it is not a direct admission of guilt in a subsequent civil proceeding.
+However, a “guilty plea” is different from a “no-contest” plea.
+Unlike a plea of “guilty” which is an admission of criminal wrongdoing, a plea of “no-contest” is simply an acceptance of the conviction without specifically admitting you committed the crime(s).
+A plea of “no-contest” is ideal for defendant’s who deny the charges against them but would rather accept a plea bargain than risk going to trial.
+A plea of “no-contest” is also useful, because it is not considered a direct admission of guilt in a subsequent civil proceeding.

 Hiring an attorney is a serious and important decision.
 A defense attorney will act as an advocate for your rights.
 It is the judge’s job to be neutral and objective, and it is the prosecutor’s job to prove your guilt and secure a conviction.
 In that regard, an attorney is the only person vested with the responsibility of fighting for your interest.